 Both Undergraduate and Postgraduate medical students and residents need to apply for electives through the NOSM education application portal.

-Medical Students interested in experiencing full-scope Rural Family Medicine are able to CaRMs match (prospective residents/how to apply) to the NOSM Rural stream with Kenora as a host site for the longitudinal residency.
-Our residents are given access to several different family medicine practice profiles during their FM blocks with the option to stay with us for electives.
+Medical Students interested in experiencing full-scope Rural Family Medicine are able to apply for a MATCH through CaRMs (prospective residents/how to apply).
+NOSMU has a “Rural stream” with Kenora as a host site for the 2-year longitudinal Family Medicine residency.
+Our residents are given access to several different family medicine practice profiles during their Family Medicine blocks with the option to stay with us for electives.
 They can also do electives in other communities to have a unique learning experience.
 Medical Learners can contact us for more information on these opportunities, however all applications for elective rotations must be processed through the NOSMU education portal.

-While in our community you will be connected with many opportunities to help you find your work-life balance!
+While in our community you will be connected with many opportunities to practice work-life balance.

 We are here to answer any questions you may have about the learning experience in Kenora.
 We love to hear more about what you are interested in so we can make it the best experience possible.